Man Home

 You can print your own game board on legal-sized paper: PDF

-Overview: Each player has 6 "men".
+Overview: Each player has 5 "pieces".
 A roll of the dice sends them to random numbers on the board.
-The goal is to bring your men Home (land on 1) while avoiding 0 and being killed by other men, all while getting to know the prime factors of numbers along the way.
-The first player to bring 3 of their men home wins the game.
+The goal is to bring your pieces Home (land on 1) while avoiding 0 and being killed by your opponents, all while getting to know the prime factors of numbers along the way.
+If you lose 3 of your pieces, you are out of the game.
+The last player standing, or the first player to bring 3 of their pieces home, wins the game.

 Setup: Place the gameboard on a table.
-Each player places their 6 men in front of them.
-Any number of people may play as long as they each have 6 matching pieces.
-Outside of the gameboard, designate a "Winners' Circle" for those who made it home.
+Each player places their 5 pieces in front of them.
+Any number of people may play as long as they each have 5 matching pieces.
+Outside of the gameboard, designate a "Winners' Circle" for those who made it home, and a "Cemetery" for those men who have died.

 About the board: The prime numbers are slightly larger than the composite numbers.
 The diagonal lines are multiples of 5 and 7.
 Under the columns, there are labels for 2 and 3, indicating a common factor for every number in that column.

 Start: Each player rolls the 12-die.
 The player who rolled the largest number goes first.
 Play continues counter-clockwise.
-Thereafter, the winner of the previous game goes first.
-Each player rolls out a "new man" on their first turn (see option 3 below).
+In subsequent games, the winner of the previous game goes first.
+Each player rolls out a new playing piece on their first turn (see option 1 below).

 Turn: Choose one of the 2 options below.
-Then, your turn normally ends and play passes to the player on the right.
-But, if you bring a man home or kill an opponent, take another turn immediately.
+Then, your turn normally ends and play passes to the player on the right (counter-clockwise).
+But, if you bring a piece home or kill an opponent, take another turn immediately.

-[1] Roll a new man: If you have no men on the board, this is your only option.
-Roll the 12 and 6 dice to determine where your man lands.
+[1] Roll a new playing piece: If you have no pieces on the board, this is your only option.
+Roll the 12 and 6 dice to determine where your piece lands.
 The 12-die goes up in multiples of six (12=0).
 The 6-die goes right in increments of one (6=0).
-Place your new man there.
+Place your new playing piece there.
 If the space is occupied, see "Collisions".

 [2] Roll an action: The 6-die determines what action you will take.
 See "Actions".

 Actions: Roll an action with the 6-sided die.
-You must choose one of your men to perform the action, even if it results in death.
-Take the action on the number that the man currently occupies to take you to your destination.
+You must choose one of your playing pieces to perform the action, even if it results in death.
+Take the action on the number that the piece currently occupies to take you to your destination.

 1 or 5 = subtract by one